-1.15 This is the "Pre-Submission" draft Neighbourhood Plan and provides the first opportunity to comment on the complete draft Neighbourhood Plan.
-Once the consultation is complete, the Plan will pass through the remaining stages, as illustrated on the diagram below:
+1.15 This is the "Submission" draft Neighbourhood Plan and provides a further opportunity to comment on its content.
+The Plan was brought up-to-date following the pre-submission consultation stage in Autumn 2023 to reflect the publication a new National Planning Policy Framework, in December 2024, and the Draft West Suffolk Local Plan, in January 2024.
+Once this round of consultation is complete, the Plan will pass through the remaining stages, as illustrated on the diagram below: